 From the rest of the world’s point of view, Foster’s comes out of every counterclockwise pouring tap in Australia.
-Our afternoon with Dave’s Brewery Tours was out to prove otherwise…and it started off right.
+Our afternoon was out to prove otherwise…and it started off right.
 At 2 PM on a Tuesday afternoon the Keg & Brew Hotel, a Surry Hills neighbourhood favourite, was hopping.
 I finished off my pint of Steam Ale, a Melbourne craft brew I had fallen in love with while touring the great ocean road, when our ride showed up.
 “Cybal,” a customized cargo van with Dave’s Brewery Tours plastered on the side, and the man himself were ready to share the up-and-coming craft beer scene in Sydney.

 Let’s do this.

 As he drove us to Young Henrys, one of roughly 15 craft breweries in Sydney, Dave gave us a rundown on the day ahead.
 In-between the itinerary you could pick out the craftiness of this craft beer fan.
-Fed up with the grind, Dave left a director position at an engineering firm to start Dave’s Brewery Tours.
-This may sound like one of those “follow your dreams and everything will work out” stories however Daves methodical approach to starting this company proved there is a little more to it.
+Fed up with the grind, Dave left a director position at an engineering firm to start this tour.
+This may sound like one of those “follow your dreams and everything will work out” stories however Daves’s methodical approach to starting this company proved there is a little more to it.
 It involved hard work and a research trip that took him up the Pacific Northwest to see some of the best breweries in North America.
 He took tours and notes in an effort to put forth the best product possible in his hometown of Sydney.
 If that’s not a determination I don’t know what it is.
 Then again, I’m 3 pints in.

-Dave’s business sense isn’t the only secret to Dave’s Brewery Tours success.
+Dave’s business sense isn’t the only secret to Dave’s Brewery Tours’ success.
 He also really loves beer.
 From his first sip of warm “Emu” out of a Vegemite glass he shared with his grandfather, he had found his passion.
 That statement also counts as the most Australian thing I’ve heard on my trip down under, but the sentiment was not lost.
 It’s good to be passionate about what you do.
 It’s also good to know your product and Dave’s Brewery Tours knows beer.
-After a sampler at Young Henrys which included wheat beer made with mussels (Think beer and Clamato minus the tomato) Dave gave us a full on lesson in beer making.
-Unlike other beer tours I had taken, the guides of Dave’s Brewery Tours take the reins and give the behind-the-scenes tours when possible.
+After a sampler at Young Henrys which included wheat beer made with mussels (Think beer and Clamato minus the tomato) Dave gave us a full-on lesson in beer making.
+Unlike other beer tours I had taken, the guides of take the reins and give the behind-the-scenes tours when possible.

 After the awesome and highly detailed lesson of all that is beer, I was convinced to start a brewery of my own.
 Then again I was now filled with 4 pints of liquid inspiration.